 The Company renounced the income tax benefits of the December 2, 2020 private placement to its subscribers effective December 31, 2020 and incurred no Part XII.6 tax on unspent amounts in 2021 as a result of Canada's COVID-19 Economic Response Plan.
-The qualifying expenditures incurred in 2021 will be deemed to have been incurred in January 2021, and since Part XII.6 does not apply to amounts expended in January of the normal look-back year, the amounts expended in the normal look-back year are exempted from Part XII.6 tax.
+The qualifying expenditures incurred in 2021 will be deemed to have been incurred in January 2021, and as Part XII.6 tax does not apply to amounts expended in January of the normal look-back year, the amounts expended in the normal look-back year are exempted from Part XII.6 tax.
 The qualifying expenses to be incurred in 2022 will be deemed to be incurred 12 months early for purposes of determining the Part XII.6 tax liability.
-The Company will start incurring Part X.II tax at a rate of Nil% for January 2022 (deemed January 2021) and 1% from February to December 2022 (deemed February to December 2021) on unspent funds.
+The Company will incur Part X.II tax at a rate of Nil% for January 2022 (deemed January 2021) and 1% from February to December 2022 (deemed February to December 2021) on unspent funds.
+The Company incurred \$584 of Part XII.6 tax relating to this placement.